Renting a flat: Access to housing and accommodation

 Discrimination by landlords against disabled people is illegal

 It’s illegal for landlords to discriminate against you because of your impairment.
-This covers where they do any of the following things because of your impairment:
+This section covers situations where landlords do any of the following things because of your impairment:

 - decide not to rent a place to you